Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Small tourism operators

 The Government has launched a multi-million dollar recovery package to support small tourism operators around the State to adapt and refocus their businesses in the COVID-19 landscape.
-With some regional travel and other restrictions being cautiously eased from Monday May 18, as part of the WA Roadmap, the State Government's Tourism Recovery Program will enable tourism operators to prepare for a staged return to business in a new environment.
-The $14.4 million initiative includes two funding programs:
+With some regional travel and other restrictions being cautiously eased from Monday 18 May 2020, as part of the WA Roadmap, the State Government's Tourism Recovery Program will enable tourism operators to prepare for a staged return to business in a new environment.
+The $14.4m initiative includes two funding programs:

-$10.4 million in one-off cash grants for up to 1,600 individual small businesses around the State.
+$10.4m in one-off cash grants for up to 1,600 individual small businesses around the State

-The $6,500 grants will provide immediate support to eligible tourism operators with annual taxable wages of less than $1 million, including accommodation, attraction, tour and transport businesses.
+the $6,500 grants will provide immediate support to eligible tourism operators with annual taxable wages of less than $1m, including accommodation, attraction, tour and transport businesses

 A probity auditor would review the robust and transparent criteria-led application and panel assessment.
 As part of the application process, businesses are required to: